fayleenpc/tjjeans/README.md

 5. Use secure environtment variable d with Hashicorp Vault instead for production

-6. CI/CD, Docker, K8s
+6. CI/CD, Docker, K8s, Github Workflows/Action, any-ignored file should be it

 7. Accounting Details about every products has been sold so that in future there's structure how much profit

 8. Frontend need to be separated-like ( for example, don't make it combined together, split instead only index.html -> using templ+htmx )

-9. A lack of admin to manage even CRUD so it's self seed application
+9. A lack of admin to manage even CRUD so it's self seed application.